 - Figure out why these fans should watch your movie.

-If you have not noticed, I emphasize internet marketing for filmmakers quite a bit.
+A large part of movie marketing involves internet marketing.
 The reason for this is simple: We are quickly approaching a time where there will be no delineation between your computer and your television.
 Everything will be on demand and accessible.
 As a result of these changes, you will need to drive targeted Internet traffic to your desired point of sale and convert these visitors into customers.

 In your second week, we are going to cover the following topics: